No one lays down with JR!

 For Dallas itself, with over 1,2 million inhabitants after all, the ninth largest city in the US, but the series is more of a burden, says Bre Peterson from the Dallas Convention and Visitors Bureau.

-Bre is in her mid-20s and has not seen the big time of the series.
+Bre is in his mid-20s and has not seen the big time of the series.
 For her, Dallas is simply a city where you can live well: "The oil industry is no longer as important as other industries, no cowboy hats except JR and we have a lot of culture here," she says and points out to me that the city will also advertise the 50th anniversary of Kennedy's murder this year.

 14 billion dollars were invested